Federal Direct Stafford Loan (Unsubsidized only beginning July 1, 2012)

 You must also file a Federal Direct Stafford Master Promissory Note at www.studentloans.gov to apply for a Federal Direct Stafford Loan.
 If you borrowed previously, your Federal Direct Stafford Master Promissory Note is good for 10 years.

-The interest paid toward your subsidized and unsubsidized Federal Direct Stafford Loan may be tax deductible.
+The interest paid toward your Federal Direct Stafford Loans may be tax deductible.
 Check with your accountant or with the Internal Revenue Service at www.irs.gov for additional information.

 Entrance and Exit Interviews